alonrbar/easy-template-x/README.md

 Checkout this [live demo](https://codesandbox.io/s/easy-template-x-demo-x4ppu?fontsize=14&module=%2Findex.ts) on CodeSandbox 😎

+## Plugins

+`easy-template-x` uses a plugin model to support it's various template manipulation capabilities.
+There are some built-in plugins and you can also write your own custom plugins if required.

-## Standard plugins
+### Default plugins

-`easy-template-x` comes bundled with several plugins:
+These are the plugins that comes bundled with `easy-template-x`:

 - [Simple text replacement plugin.](#text-plugin)
 - [Loop plugin for iterating text, table rows and list rows.](#loop-plugin)